hemanthDogiparthi/Glofox-Application/README.md

     * Seperate Objects for Model and Entity.
 Use DTO pattern to create seperate Model Objects.
 SO that Entity will not be shown to external users.
     * Integrate the Application with Front End UI to make the app interactive
-    * Test Code Coverage percentage for the Application is 82% .
+    * Test Code Coverage percentage for the Application is Around 75-80% .
       Further tests can be included
     * Add Authentication for restapis.
 Add seperate authorization for Studio Owner API's (Studio and Class) and seperate for Bookings API (Typically APi used by the customer)